testflows/TestFlows-WebSite/source/_drafts/sketching-combinations-for-combinatorial-tests.md

 392 steps (392 ok)
 ```

-The six lines of test code all of a sudden converted into the execution of 196 combinations for the `add(a, b)` function under test!
+The six lines of test code all of a sudden converted into the execution of {%katex%}196{%endkatex%} combinations for the `add(a, b)` function under test!
 We actually covered all the possibilities defined by the `values` and `sign` sets.

 > {% katex %}
 combinations = 7 * 2 * 7 * 2 = 196
 {% endkatex %}

-To emphasize removing the supporting code, all the magic to create 196 combinations
+To emphasize, by removing the supporting code, all the magic to create {%katex%}196{%endkatex%} combinations
-was done by {% testflows %} and these six lines in the body of the test:
+was done by {% testflows %} in these six lines:

 ```python
     values = {0, 1, math.inf, math.nan, 1 / 3, 2**-200, 2**200}